-St. Clair District Catholic Education Foundation School Generated Funds c) Trust funds
+St. Clair District Catholic Education Foundation School Generated Funds Chatham-Kent Lambton Administrative School Services c) Trust funds d) Cash and cash equivalents

-Chatham-Kent Lambton Administrative School Services

 Interdepartmental and interorganizational transactions and balances between these organizations are eliminated.

 Trust funds and their related operations administered by the Board are not included in the consolidated financial statements, as the Board does not control them.